MostafaGalal1/Secpar/README.md

 Contributions to Secpar are welcome!
 Feel free to fork the repository, make improvements, and create pull requests.

 ## 10. License <a name="license"></a>

+## Features on the way <a name="features on the way">
+- More platforms: platforms such as Atcoder and CodeChef are currently being worked on.

 Secpar is released under the MIT License.
 See the [LICENSE](https://github.com/MostafaGalal1/Secpar/blob/main/LICENSE) file for details.